High School Equivalency

 In support of the mission of Robeson Community College, the High School Equivalency program is committed to promoting educational opportunities to the diverse populations of Robeson County and the surrounding regions.
 The High School Equivalency (HSE) program at Robeson Community College prepares learners to successfully pass the high school equivalency exams.

 The three nationally-recognized assessments used to obtain a state-issued High School Equivalency credential in North Carolina are GED®, HiSET® and TASC®.
-Robeson Community College is currently offering the GED®.
+Robeson Community College is currently offering the HiSET and GED®.
 All three High School Equivalency assessments are recognized across the United States and cover the same content areas.
 Passing any one of the assessments will lead to the same High School Equivalency Diploma issued by the North Carolina State Board of Community Colleges.

 Prerequisites for Admission